 Like closed captions, subtitles take up valuable screen real estate, so trying to keep your subtitles short and sweet can be a pickle.
 For example, localizing subtitles from English to Spanish and French may require 15% to 30% more written characters on screen.

 Voiceover translation simply replaces the original speaker’s voice with the voice of the target language.
 However, even though we just said “simply,” there are three options to choose from (all with pros and cons).

 This is Morgan Freeman on every TV commercial, every documentary and every animal movie.
-Some call it “voice of God.”
+Some call it the “voice of God”.
 This is a favorite among training videos with substantial content.